School shootings…subway attacks…war in Europe…inflation…gas prices… babies with no formula…. What can I possibly write about to inspire at this time?

 The greater the obstacle, the more glory in overcoming it. –Molière, French playwright (1622–1673)

-The gem cannot be polished without friction, nor man perfected without trials. –Seneca The Younger (Roman Philosopher)
+A gem cannot be polished without friction, nor a man perfected without trials. –Seneca the Younger (Roman Philosopher)

 Human relationships.
 Perhaps the biggest hurdle we need to overcome at this moment is stubbornly holding onto our own opinions while dismissing contrary points of view.
 Name-calling and blind accusations indicate that there is no desire to learn or find mutual ground.
 If we are to find a path forward, it must include a willingness to understand all points of view.
-After the tragedy that occurred with George Floyd, the airwaves were filled with white people expressing their remorse at not understanding the plight of people of color—but the issues are extremely complex, and there are many plights to be heard from many groups.
+We have spent two years hearing about assorted groups who are oppressed and victimized by others, be they racial, religious or sexual.
+The issues are extremely complex, and there are many plights to be heard from many groups.
 Only through broad listening can solutions be found to help us all.

 One of the most sincere forms of respect is actually listening to what another has to say. –Bryant H. McGill, activist, social entrepreneur, social-media influencer